FAQs About Dogs in Wheelchairs and Carts

 What is a dog wheelchair or cart?

-It’s a device that provides support for walking, to assist dogs who have mobility issues.
-With canine carts, these dogs can play, run and get the exercise they need.
+It’s a device that provides support for walking to assist dogs who have mobility issues.
+With dog wheelchairs, these dogs can play, run, and get the exercise they need.

 What type of mobility issues are aided by dog carts?